Maldives heads to polls amid India-China rivalry, fears for democracy

 Maldives President Ibrahim Mohamed Solih is pulling out all the stops to win re-election.

-In the lead-up to Saturday’s polls, the 61-year-old has handed out deeds to plots of land that are yet to be reclaimed from shallow lagoons, promised a 40 percent wage rise for the country’s bloated public sector, and even waived all fees for parking violations accumulated over the past five years.
+In the lead-up to Saturday’s polls, the 61-year-old has handed out deeds to plots of land that are yet to be reclaimed from shallow lagoons, promised a 40 percent wage hike for the country’s bloated public sector, and even waived all fees for parking violations accumulated over the past five years.

 Yet, a victory for Solih, who has sought closer ties with India, appears far from certain.